CS-257-S22/team-project-team-jbsy/project_proposal.md

 1. Input a name of a state as a variable and get an output of the list of all companies in the input state.
 2. Input a name of a company as a variable and get an output of the list of all statistics(Fiscal Year, Initial Approval, Initial Denials, Continuing Approvals, Continuing Denials, NAICS, Tax ID, State, City, ZIP) related to the input company.
 3. Input a number of approvals as a variable and get an output of the list of all companies with a minimum, maximum, initial, and current approvals of the input number.
-4. List of top 10 companies and state with the highest percentage of visa approval.
+4. List the top 10 companies and states with the highest percentage of visa approval.
-5. A map that shows list of companies in the state when clicking on the map.
+5. A map that shows a list of companies in the state when clicking on the map.

 ## Team Contract